 The 50th Annual National Huckleberry Festival in Jay Oklahoma coincides with Fourth of July weekend.
 The big day of festival events is Saturday July 01, 2017.
 Venues are scattered around town.
 Go to the Oklahoma Tourism website to learn more or the Huckleberry Capital of the World Unofficial Facebook Page to see all the smiling faces.
 Lets take a look at what’s to see and do.
 I guarantee there’s at least two things on this list you’ve never done!

-See an Old Fashioned, Fire Engine Sirening (that’s a word right?), Horse Riding, Candy Throwing, Politician Waving Parade
+See a Fire Engine Sirening (that’s a word right?), Horse Riding, Candy Throwing, Politician Waving Parade

 When’s the last time you watched the wonder and pure joy in a child’s eyes as they wait patiently, with a Wal-Mart bag turned candy collection device in hand, for a parade to begin.
 Never?
 Then its about time.